BlueBolt Brings Outlander’s Final Season to Life with 160 VFX Shots

 Sunday, 17th May • 09:30 – 11:00 | UK Pavilion, Cannes

-Join us for ‘The Post & VFX Playbook’ panel at the UK Pavilion in Cannes, produced by UK Screen Alliance in association with the BFC.
+‘The Post & VFX Playbook’ panel at the UK Pavilion in Cannes, was produced by UK Screen Alliance in association with the BFC.

 Speakers: Neil Hatton MBE (CEO, UK Screen Alliance), Shobha Conway (Head of Business Development & Operations, Union VFX), Colin Kennedy (CEO & Founder, fixFX), Cara Kotschy (Co-Founder & Managing Director, Residence Pictures), Steve Milne (Vice-Chairman, Cinelab Film & Digital), Adrian Wootton OBE, (Chief Executive, British Film Commission).